ansible/ansible-rulebook/docs/conditions.rst

         name: check if an item exist in list
         condition: event.levels is select('>=', 10)
         action:
-          echo:
+          debug:
-            message: The list has an item with the value greater than or equal to 10
+            msg: The list has an item with the value greater than or equal to 10

 | In the above example "levels" is a list of integers e.g. [1,2,3,20], the test says
 | check if any item exists in the list with a value >= 10.
 This test passes because